NaMasondo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-11-directories_permissions, adds permissions to all subdirectories only, in current directory 12-directory_permissions, creates a directory with specified permissions 13-change_group, changes group owner for a file
+11-directories_permissions, adds permissions to all subdirectories only, in current directory 12-directory_permissions, creates a directory with specified permissions 13-change_group, changes group owner for a file 100-change_owner_and_group, changes both file owner and group for all files